James Wilfred Cook: Academic career

 In 1965 he retired from the University of Exeter.
 Shortly afterwards his wife died, and Cook then decided to move to East Africa.
 In 1966 he became Vice Chancellor of the University of East Africa, which included colleges located in Kampala, Nairobi and Dar es Salaam.
-In 1970 the University of East Africa split to create three independent universities: Makerere University in Kampala (Uganda), the University of Nairobi (Kenya) and the University of Dar es Salaam (Tanzania).
+In 1970, the University of East Africa split to create three independent universities: Makerere University in Kampala (Uganda), the University of Nairobi (Kenya) and the University of Dar es Salaam (Tanzania).

-In 1970 he returned to England, living in Exeter.
-He died suddenly on 21 October 1975.

-Works

-The scientific production of Cook includes about 240 articles in specialized journals.
-Among the various honors, in 1954 he won the highly prestigious Davy Medal of the Royal Society of London.
-In 1963 was knighted by Queen Elizabeth.